rakki194/ComfyUI-ImageCompare/README.md

 This node is useful for visually inspecting differences or similarities between images generated at different steps of a workflow, or comparing outputs from different models or prompts.

+## Acknowledgements

+Much of the foundational code for handling image saving and previews was adapted from the excellent [rgthree-comfy](https://github.com/rgthree/rgthree-comfy) custom nodes by rgthree.
+Their work provided a great starting point for the UI display logic.

 ## Features

 * Displays two input images (A and B) next to each other.